john9francis/radiation-modeling/timeSpent.md

 - 6/19 5:20 pm 2 hrs working on presentation
 - 6/20 10:00 am 4 hours shadowing mr. fentner, diagnostic medical physicist.
 - 6/20 4:00 pm 1.5 hrs Working on a google sheet to plan my project, and writing down what I learned from mr. Fentner.
-- 6/20 10:20 pm working on the linac presentation
+- 6/20 10:20 pm 1 hr working on the linac presentation.
+Next step is really classifying a linac.
+Like what dose exactly does a 6MV beam give?
+Then we recreate it using Geant4.
+Also, I need to get started on geant4 figuring out how to use it.